Skip to Content

 Next you want to turn this into a lighted pumpkin topiary with string lights or Christmas lights.

 String your lights through the bottom pumpkin out the back hole.
-Then slide the pumpkin onto the PVC pipe through the centered hole.
+Then continue onto another pumpkin and another and so on.

 How to Make a DIY Plastic Pumpkin Topiary